 Step 4.
 Configuring Cherokee.

-The best part about using Cherokee Web Server is being able to manage all of its configurations through a simple to use web interface.
-It can be started through the cherokee-admin command.
+The best part about using Cherokee Web Server is being able to manage all of its configurations through a simple-to-use web interface.
+It can be started through the

-By default, cherokee-admin can only access from the localhost.
+cherokee-admin can only access from the localhost.
 If you need to access the admin for other network addresses using the parameter ‘-b’.
 If you don’t mention any IP address, it will automatically listen to all network interfaces.
-Then you can connect to cherokee-admin from other network addresses.
+Then you can connect to

 sudo cherokee-admin -b

 Access Cherokee admin from a specific network address:

 #sudo cherokee-admin -b Cherokee Web Server 1.2.103 (Dec 059 2014): Listening on port 127.0.0.1:9090, TLS disabled, IPv6 enabled, using epoll, 4096 fds system limit, max.
 2041 connections, caching I/O, 2 threads, 1020 connections per thread, standard scheduling policy Login: User: admin One-time Password: idrootEMfQRznWWa6h Web Interface: URL: http://127.0.0.1:9090/

 Important: The password is for one-time use only.
 If you need to log in again, you should use the same command for generating it.

 Step 5.
 Now access Cherokee-Admin by navigating your browser to